yairm210/Unciv/Uniques.md

 "+[amount]% Strength for [unitFilter] units which have another [unitFilter] unit in an adjacent tile"

+"Eliminates combat penalty for attacking over a river"

+"Eliminates combat penalty for attacking from the sea"

 ### Other

 "1 additional attack per turn"